dkimhw/launch_school/js_109/js_109_written.md

-    * New array that contains all the elements from the origin array followed by the elements passed as arguments
+    * New array that contains all the elements from the original array followed by the elements passed as arguments

   * `pop` (removes last value - and also returns the removed value)